STAT545-UBC/STAT545-UBC-original-website/hw10_package.md

 In class we have developed the package `gameday` and showed

-+ how to set up the directory structure for a package `devtools::create()`
++ how to set up the directory structure for a package using `devtools::create()`
-+ what is the `DESCRIPTION` file
++ how populate the `DESCRIPTION` file
-+ how to document functions of your package with `roxygen2` comments and `devtools::document()`
++ how to document the functions of your package and the package itself with `roxygen2` comments and `devtools::document()`
-+ how to document the package itself with `roxygen2` comments and `devtools::document()`
++ how to use a function from another package via the `Imports` field of `DESCRIPTION` and syntax like `foopkg::foofunction()`
-+ how to add a vignette with `devtools::use_vignette()`
++ how to add and render a vignette with `devtools::use_vignette()` and `devtools::build_vignettes()`
-+ how to add `testthat` tests with `devtools::use_testthat()`
++ how to configure your package to use `testthat` for unit testing with `devtools::use_testthat()`
 + how to publish your package on GitHub so that `devtools::install_github()` works

 In this homework you will either continue developing the `gameday` package or create your own package of helper functions (e.g. to work with `gapminder`, or other functions that you find useful).

 Below we sketch the task for `gameday`.
-If you develop your own package, it must include the following:
+If you develop your own package, it must include the following elements:

-+ Export at least two functions.
++ Export at least two functions, i.e. make them visible to and usable by a user.
++ Document exported functions and the package itself, e.g. a user must be able to get help via `?`
+  - documentation for exported functions must include `@param`, `@return`, `@examples`, at least
-+ Every function that is exported (visible to the user) must be documented using `@param`, `@return`, `@examples`.
++ Include at least one helper function that is NOT exported but is used by other function(s) in the package
-+ The package itself needs to be documented.
-+ The package must include at least one helper function that is not exported (i.e. not callable directly even when the package is loaded (`Error: could not find function`)).
+  - means function is not callable directly by the user, even when the package is loaded
+  - such an attempt should yield `Error: could not find function`
-+ Include at least three tests (using `testthat`) for every function that is exported.
++ Include at least three tests for every exported function that is exported
+  - use `testthat` for your testing
-+ Add a validity check to at least one argument and throw an error early in the function if the input does not have the expected format (use `assertthat` and **import** the `assertthat` package correctly, as we did for `RCurl`).
-Add a test using `testthat::test_error()` that triggers this behavior.
++ Add a validity check to at least one argument and throw an error early in the function if the input does not have the expected format
+  - revisit our [block on writing your own functions](block011_write-your-own-function-01.html) for a refresher
+  - use `assertthat` for this validity check and import the `assertthat` package correctly, as we did for `RCurl` *TO DO: add a link to an appropriate anchor in the activity and alert students that we rewrote that part*
+  - make sure one of your tests verifies that invalid input does indeed trigger the error, using `testthat::test_error()`
-+ Must pass `devtools::check()` without errors (warnings are ok).
++ Must pass `devtools::check()` without errors (warnings and notes are ok).
 + Write a vignette where you describe why your package is useful, what functions it provides and how they can be combined to provide new insight to a sample question.
+This is the main prose document for this homework.
 + Upload your package to a **public** repository on GitHub.
 Add a minimal `README.md` that explains how to install your package, a minimal example how it works, and points to the vignette. *(If you are uncomfortable making your homework public to the world please contact Jenny and we can find a way around that.
 This may require some fiddling but is doable.)*

 # Template